Welcome, Class of 2024. You'll find information below about your admission to the occupational therapy program.

-Be prepared to attend orientation with required sessions beginning July 16, 2018.
-Regular OT courses will begin on July 23, 2018.
+Be prepared to attend orientation with required sessions beginning July 19, 2021.
+Regular OT courses will begin on July 26, 2021.
 To help familiarize yourself with the orientation locations, please view the campus map.
 Most events will be held in the Sanford Coyote Sports Center (SCSC), Muenster University Center (MUC), and Lee Medical Building.
 Parking on campus will require a permit.
-Students parking near the SCSC are required to either park on the street or the lot to the south of the building (permit required), or in the DakotaDome lot to the northeast of the building (permit required).
+Students parking near the SCSC are required to either park on the street, the lot to the south of the building (permit required), or in the DakotaDome lot to the northeast of the building (permit required).
 Students should enter the SCSC through the south door until they have received their USD student ID.
 Orientation activities require business casual dress code - please view the full dress code information below.
 All orientation activities will appear on your Google calendar.

 As a part of the orientation week, you will participate in the occupational therapy professionalism ceremony.
 This ceremony is your welcome to professional education and family members are encouraged to attend.
 A PowerPoint presentation will be utilized as a part of this ceremony.
 Please complete the template file and return your slide to firstname.lastname@example.org for inclusion into the full presentation.

 The USD Occupational Therapy Student Handbook is a resource with which all OT students should make themselves familiar.
 This document provides detailed information about our policies and procedures.
 Students are encouraged to read through this document before they come to orientation.
-A link to this handbook will be sent to all accepted students when it is finalized in early summer.
+This handbook will be sent to all accepted students when it is finalized in early summer.